fbreve/pypcc/README.md

 This is a fork of Caio Carneloz' implementation: https://github.com/caiocarneloz/pycc

 This fork has a few bug fixes and lots of optimizations for faster execution.
-It also includes the early stop creteria from the original article.
+It also includes the early stop criteria from the original article.

 However, if you need more speed, the pure Matlab version is still ~10 times faster.
 And the Matlab MEX version is ~100 times faster.
 They are available at: https://github.com/fbreve/Particle-Competition-and-Cooperation